materialdigital/pmd-server/docs/pages/faq.md

 ## General

-In general various `docker-compose` commands exist that help you troubleshoot issues you might encounter
+In general various `docker-compose` commands exist that help you troubleshoot issues you might encounter.

 ### `docker-compose config`
 provides a summary of the configuration including all the environment variables specified in `.env` and other environment files.
 It also provides feedback if the current configuration has errors